Liquid-ai/Plankton/README.md

 Try to add the following line to your ~/.bashrc file
 `export LIBGL_ALWAYS_SOFTWARE=1`

+## External contributions

+   - Port of the ECA A9 AUV, initially developed for UUV Simulator, to Plankton: https://github.com/GSO-soslab/eca_a9_plankton

 # License #
 Plankton is distributed under Apache License version 2.0